-In the spring of 2022 Hannah was named the first prize winner of the Annapolis Opera Competition.
-She has been a finalist in other prestigious competitions such as Houston Grand Opera’s (HGO) 2021 Eleanor McCollum Competition, Pittsburgh Festival Opera’s 2020 Mildred Miller International Voice Competition, and the 2020 Houston Saengerbund Awards.
+Ms. Shea was recently National Semi-finalist in the Metropolitan Opera Laffont Competition after winning in the Arizona District and the Rocky Mountain Region.
+In the spring of 2022 she was the first prize winner of the Annapolis Opera Competition.
+Ms. Shea has been a finalist in other prestigious competitions such as Houston Grand Opera’s (HGO) 2021 Eleanor McCollum Competition, Pittsburgh Festival Opera’s 2020 Mildred Miller International Voice Competition, and the 2020 Houston Saengerbund Awards.

 An alumna of the HGO Young Artist Vocal Academy (2019), Hannah has since performed in HGO’s virtual outreach production of Katie: The Strongest of the Strong by Faye Chiao in the fall of 2020.